martinfrances107/adventOfCode2023/README.md

                 Minimal "Card" should be a list of card offset to "copy" Looking using "fold"

-Dat 5   5  -   Refator
+- Day 5   -  Refator
-                Could you take_while to avoid nested looping.
+              Could you take_while to avoid nested looping. part 2 is tricky
+              Good use of .chunks(2) to split the seeds int pairs of numbers.
+              - The only optimisation currently is to treat the seed blocks as a "batch lot" compute the min and then push that min forward and then find the mins of all the candiate mins.
+Otherwise the memory footprint get out of hand.
+              Currently runs in 3m41sec -
+               -- must remove all .collect() calls and remove memory usage.
+               -- Use rayon .. and compute all seed blocks in parallel?
+- Day 6